waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Observation:** Two boulders at (19,7) and (20,7) are in the water, blocking westward travel.
 Using Strength while surfing next to them does not push them, but rotates them in a linked fashion.
   - **Solution:** Pushing the left boulder, then the right boulder, from below rotates them into a position that clears the path west.
 - **Ground Boulder Puzzle (B3F - In Progress):** The `boulder_puzzle_solver` tool was previously thought to exist but was not found when I attempted to delete it.
 This suggests it either never existed or was already deleted.
 The current strategy has pivoted to testing hypotheses generated by the `puzzle_solver_agent`).
-- **Linked Boulder Rotation:** A puzzle mechanic where using Strength on one of two adjacent water-based boulders causes both to rotate in a linked fashion, rather than being pushed.
-(Observed on Seafoam Islands B3F)
 - **Hidden Passages (Confirmed):** Some impassable-looking walls can be walked through.
 A systematic, tile-by-tile search is required to find them, especially when system feedback indicates an area is not a dead end despite appearances.
 (Discovered on Seafoam Islands B4F at (16, 15), Discovered on Seafoam Islands B2F at (19, 8))
 - **Gengar AI (Hypnosis Priority):** The Gengar in Seafoam Islands B4F prioritizes using Hypnosis on any active, non-sleeping Pokémon, even if it has a type immunity to Gengar's STAB moves.
 It will then follow up with Dream Eater.
 This is its core strategy.
 - **Assumption 1 (Confirmed):** The non-functional warp to Route 20 at (21, 18) on Seafoam Islands B4F is *permanently* non-functional.
 Attempts to use it after catching Articuno have failed.